Roman Zhdanov

 Roman Sergeyevich Zhdanov (Роман Сергеевич Жданов; born 30 June 1998) is a Russian para swimmer.
-He is a five-time Paralympic champion, seven-time World champion and one-time European champion.
+He is a five-time Paralympic champion and seven-time World champion.

 Career

 Zhdanov started swimming at the age of 14 and broke into professional sports in 2013.
 The next year, he went to the 2014 IPC Swimming European Championships in Eindhoven.
-Zhdanov won 4 bronze medals, participating in the 50m backstroke (S5 class), 200m medley (SM5 class), and two 4 x 50m freestyle and medley relay events.
+Zhdanov won four bronze medals, participating in the 50 metre backstroke, 200 metre medley and two 4 x 50m freestyle and medley relay events.

-At the World Games 2015 in Sochi, he returned home with 4 awards.

-At the 2015 IPC Swimming World Championships in Glasgow, he participated in the 50m backstroke races S4 class and 150m medley SM4 class.
-In the 100m and 200m freestyle S4 class, Zhdanov took two silver medals.
-In the 4 x 50m relay, he came third.

-Zhdanov went to the Russian Swimming Cup as part of a team of swimmers with a lesions of the musculoskeletal system from Biysk.
-The team won 7 medals, 4 of them being won by Zhdanov.

-At a world championship in London, Zhdanov won 2 gold and 2 bronze medals.

-Zhdanov was one of the Russian Paralympic Committee athletes at the 2020 Summer Paralympics, where he won gold medals in the 50 metre breaststroke SB3, 50 metre backstroke S4, and 150 metre individual medley SM4, setting three world records.
+Zhdanov represented Russian Paralympic Committee athletes at the 2020 Summer Paralympics, where he won gold medals in the 50 metre breaststroke SB3, 50 metre backstroke S4, and 150 metre individual medley SM4, setting three world records.

-In 2021, Zhdanov competed in the Paralympic Games in Tokyo.
-He won the 50m breaststroke, setting a new world record of 46.49s.
-In the 150m, Zhdanov completed the race in 2 minutes 12.17 seconds, beating his own record set in May 2021.
-In the 100m freestyle race, he finished third.
-He received the bronze medal in the 200m freestyle in the S4 class.
-Zhdanov finished the competition with his third gold in the 50m backstroke.
-In 2024, he became the champion of the Paralympic Games in Paris in the 150-meter combined swimming. and a 50-meter backstroke, He also won two silver medals.
+He represented Neutral Paralympic Athletes at the 2024 Summer Paralympics and won gold medals in the 50 metre backstroke S4 and 150 metre individual medley SM4 events.
+He also won a silver medal in the 200 metre freestyle S4 event.